Start With a Core Mastermind Group, Then Build From There

 Start With a Core Group, Then Build From There

-Here’s a tip: Start with a core group of three or four people.
-Get your guidelines in place and have a few meetings.
+• Get your guidelines in place and have a few meetings.
 This will help to solidify the group and work out any kinks.

 5 thoughts on “Start With a Core Group, Then Build From There”